Skip to main content

 Mafa (Sweet Breadfruit Pudding)

-Breadfruit dessert - combined with coconut milk and sugar creating creamy pudding.
-Showcases breadfruit versatility beyond savory dishes.
+A breadfruit dessert cooked with coconut milk and sugar into a creamy pudding, showing that breadfruit works beyond savory cooking.

 vegetarianveganContains: Coconut